 Where services or activities are provided separately by another organisation outside of normal school hours, the school will seek assurance that the organisation has effective safeguarding policies and procedures in place.
-This applies regardless of whether or not the children who attend any of these services or activities are pupils on the school register.
-The safeguarding standards expected of these external organisations, when they are not currently regulated, are set out in the Department for Education's Keeping Children Safe during community activities, after school-clubs and tuition: non-statutory guidance for providers running out-of-school activities (April 2022).
+This applies regardless of whether the children who attend any of these services or activities are pupils on the school register.
+The safeguarding standards expected of non-regulated external organisations, are set out in the Department for Education's Keeping Children Safe during community activities, after school-clubs and tuition: non-statutory guidance for providers running out-of-school activities (April 2022).
 The school will ensure that all safeguarding requirements are set out clearly in the lease or hire agreement with the organisation, as a condition of use and occupation of the school premises; and that failure to comply would lead to the termination of the agreement.